hyphacoop/handbook/guides.md

   ![calendar-0](images/calendar-0.png)

 1. Optionally, sync with your calendar applications:
     - Use the CalDAV and WebDAV URLs for `Authenticated User Access` and `Public Access` as needed for desktop and mobile calendar applications
     - For two-way sync with Gmail app on Android, install [CalDAV Sync Adapter](https://f-droid.org/en/packages/org.gege.caldavsyncadapter/) from F-Droid, then navigate to `Settings > Accounts` and configure the Sync Adapter with server `https://mailninja.aseriesoftubez.com/SOGo/dav/` and your SOGo credentials
+    - For two-way sync on iOS, navigate to `Settings > Mail, Contacts, Calendars > Add Account > Other`, under `Calendars` select `Add CalDAV Account` and configure with server `https://mailninja.aseriesoftubez.com/SOGo/dav/` and your SOGo credentials

 ## Email